posted by dave in category belgian, brown, good

 posted by dave in category brown, yummy

-(draft) Dark copper, with huge head and good lacing.
+Dark copper, with huge head and good lacing.
 Malty flavor with caramel and toffee in there too.
 Mouthfeel a little thin, but a great-tasting beer.
-I will look for this again.

 Website